 It’s COLD in most of the US — went from a warmish fall to icy winter in just a day!!
-It’s time to pull out the cold weather recipes — foods that take a while to cook, warm up the boat, and stick to your ribs.
+It’s time to pull out my favorite cold weather recipes — foods that take a while to cook, warm up the boat, and stick to your ribs.
 Soups and stews are great and “warming up the boat” is always a good excuse for making a batch of cookies or loaf of homemade bread.

 Here are some of my favorites, both on the website and in The Boat Galley Cookbook: